cruzgodar/wilson/README.md

 - `worldCenterX`, `worldCenterY`: the world coordinates of the center of the canvas.
 Both default to `0`.
 - `minWorldWidth`, `maxWorldWidth`, `minWorldHeight`, `maxWorldHeight`: bounds on the width and height of the world coordinates that are enforced by all methods that change them (panning, zooming, and entering fullscreen).
 If unspecified, no bounds are enforced.
 - `minWorldX`, `maxWorldX`, `minWorldY`, `maxWorldY`: bounds on the world coordinates that are visible on screen.
 If both a minimum and maximum value are specified for a coordinate, the difference between the two will be used for the maximum width/height of the world, regardless of whether that value was set.
 If unspecified, no bounds are enforced.
+- `verbose`: a boolean for whether to print verbose messages.
+Defaults to `false`.
 - `clampWorldCoordinatesMode: "one" | "both"`: a string that determines how the world coordinates are clamped when both the `x` and `y` values are constrained. `"both"` clamps the coordinates so that neither `x` nor `y` is ever outside the specified bounds, while `"one"` clamps the coordinates so that at most one of `x` or `y` is outside the specified bounds.
 The typical interaction with fullscreen is that `"one"` allows the amount of visible world to increase, while `"both"` crops into the world that was visible when not in fullscreen.
 Can be changed dynamically; defaults to `"one"`.
 - `onResizeCanvas: () => void`: a function that is called whenever the canvas is resized.
 - `useP3ColorSpace`: a boolean for whether to use the wider P3 color space for the canvas.
 Even if this is `true`, Wilson will check for hardware P3 support before using it.
 Note that drawing in a 2D context with P3 colors *also* requires a different color syntax, e.g. `wilson.ctx.fillStyle = "color(display-p3 1 0 0)";`.
 Defaults to `true`.